glennj/exercism.io/javascript/lucky-numbers/README.md

 - If the user types something but deletes it again, the variable will be an empty string.
 - Before the user even started typing, the variable can be `undefined` or `null`.

-Write a function `errorMessage` that accepts the user input as parameter.
+Write a function `errorMessage` that accepts the user input as a parameter.
 If the user did not provide any input, `errorMessage` should return `'Required field'`.
 If the input does not represent a non-zero number (according to the JavaScript conversion rules), `'Must be a number besides 0'` should be returned.
-In all other cases you can assume the input is valid, the return value should be an empty string.
+In all other cases, you can assume the input is valid, the return value should be an empty string.

 ```javascript
 errorMessage('123');